 East Riding of Yorkshire Council pays tribute to Her Majesty Queen Elizabeth II

+Books of condolence open in Bridlington as Council pays tribute to Her Majesty The Queen

+Books of condolence have been opened in Bridlington to enable residents of the town to send their message of support to the Royal Family after the death of Her Majesty Queen Elizabeth II.

+Bridlington Town Council’s book of condolence is being held at the council office at 2A Marshall Avenue, Bridlington and is available to be signed during the office hours of 9am and 1pm.

+The Queen: 16 pictures showing how the Royals including William, Kate, Harry and Meghan greeted the crowds this weekend

+Plans for five new ‘glamping’ shepherd huts near Filey approved by Scarborough Council

-The chairman, leader and chief executive of East Riding of Yorkshire Council have today paid their respects to Her Majesty Queen Elizabeth II who has died at the age of 96.
+The chairman, leader and chief executive of East Riding of Yorkshire Council have paid their respects to Her Majesty Queen Elizabeth II.

 In a joint statement, chairman of the council Councillor John Whittle, leader of the council, Councillor Jonathan Owen and the council’s chief executive, Caroline Lacey paid tribute to Her Majesty, who “dedicated her life to serve the people of the United Kingdom”.